College

 Online courses in their infancy came with a bit of skepticism.
 College historically was always something that happened on campus, in a place filled with large buildings, and kids learning how to do laundry for the first time in their lives.

 In the decades since, online colleges first emerged as a concept, much of the stigma surrounding it has gone away.
 Now, virtually all mainstream universities offer online courses, and exclusively online schools are just as prestigious as their brick-and-mortar alternatives.
-Moreover, with the evolution of A.I. and AR technology, the future of education will look much different than it does now.
+Moreover, with the evolution of AI and AR technology, the future of education will look much different than it does now.

 But why should you as a parent and student consider an online university?
 Flexibility is one major reason.
 Online courses often allow their participants to complete work on the schedule that is most convenient for them.
 As long as you complete your assignments for the week, you’re fine, regardless of what time you did them.